Gustuph/digital-writing-folio/class-exercises-and-project-iteration.md

 Ghost in the staffroom:
 - Snack bar attendant
-    - Lex Primrose, 25 year old woman, works the snack bar
+    - Lex Primrose, 25 year old woman, works the snack bar and maintains the storage area
+    - Often gets into arguments with Helen, the cleaner, who warns her it's a hazard area, but she never listens.
+Even kept a box of blunts buried in amongst the spare paper that they never used.
     - After the last screening started, wanted to just head into the staffroom and chill until close, but instead took over for Dan checking tickets.
-    - Saw Thomas, the drunk and gave him a ticket, and she saw the reviewer head out "for a breath of fresh air" before swapping back with Dan, planning to fall asleep until somebody woke her up and she could leave.
+    - A drunk came in and introduced himself as Thomas, 3 minutes sober.
+She gave him a ticket and moved him on.
+    - The reviewer left the cinema, said something about getting a breath of fresh air as he shook a cigarette out of his pack.
+She didn't care enough to reply.
+She swapped back with Dan a few minutes later.
     - When Gareth tried talking to her, she immediately plugged her headphones in and flipped him off, before settling in to fall asleep in the corner
     - She didn't hear the screams, didn't feel the heat until it was too late and the room was quickly becoming engulfed in flames.